ArnaudRinquin/blog/2016-04-22-browser-tap.md

 I think the reason our test environment got so complicated is because we've lost track of what tests and test frameworks actually are.

-We assume they must be complex processes doing crazy things.
-They should not.
+We assume they must be complex blackboxes doing super clever things.
+They don't have to.

-Remember the time you wrote that unit test framework?
-It was naive, it was simple.
-What went wrong?

 Let's try and forget our assumptions regarding unit tests tooling.

-Tests are small bits of code checking of equalities and throwing exceptions.
+Tests are small bits of code checking stuff and throwing exceptions.

 Test framework collect the exceptions and summarize the results.